Zeng-Zer/quantum-solace/README.md

 ## Context

-We are students at Epitech and we've follow a course about Quantum IT.
+We are students at Epitech and we've follow a course about Quantum computation.
 We had to do a project so we decided to mix our skills in classical IT and what we just learned in this course.

 ## Purpose